girobusan/latid-browser/README.md

 Latid-browser
 =============

-Electron app to preview and edit sites, made with Latid static site generator.
-Faster, than regular python backend + has some convinience options.
+Electron app to preview and edit sites, made with [Latid static site generator](https://github.com/girobusan/latid).
+Faster, than old python backend + has some convinience options.

 Install
 -------